mohammedshady/stock_trade_game/ReadMe.md

 To make requests to the database, we are using Axios.
 As an example, you can refer to the `client/src/App.js` file to see how it's done.

+## No Need to paste in the env varaibles for the database URL and Cosmos ENDPOINT i added them

 ## Adding Frontend React Components

 You can easily add any Frontend React components to the project.
 For this purpose, please use the `client/src/components` directory.